Welcome to my Kinsta review.

 Additionally, Kinsta does not count bot visits from well-known bot user-agents in your monthly limits.

-And if you run your website traffic through a firewall like Cloudfare, you’ll be able to squeeze out even more visitors from your plan.
+And if you run your WordPress sites through Cloudflare, you’ll be able to squeeze out even more visitors from your plan.

 The visit limit is not a hard cap

 When you see that Monthly visits cap above, you might worry about what will happen if you exceed that limit (e.g. maybe you go viral on social media).

 Don’t worry – this is not a hard cap and your site won’t get cut off if you exceed it.